Skip to Content

 2. Enjoy The Beach

 Although Brighton is a stoned beach, it still makes great fun for all.
-Whether its dipping your toes into the calm shoreline or skimming rocks on the water with little ones.
-Brighton for toddlers really is so much fun!
+Whether it’s dipping your toes into the calm shoreline or skimming rocks on the water with little ones.
+Brighton for toddlers is so much fun!

 Things to do in Brighton with Kids

-Or do the old fashion way and enjoy a big tray of salty chips and delicious creamy ice cream from one of the services along the beach.
+Or do the old-fashioned way and enjoy a big tray of salty chips and delicious creamy ice cream from one of the services along the beach.
 These are the special moments your kids will treasure and remember well.

 This picnic set is the perfect accompaniment for your day on the beach!